Wilford Toll Bridge: Wilford Ferry

 Until the bridge opened a Wilford Ferry was in operation for some 400 years.
 This ferry was the scene of a disaster in 1784, when in the midst of a gale an overcrowded ferry boat capsized, and six unfortunate passengers were drowned.

 Another fatal accident occurred on 10 January 1837 when John Oakley, a Wilford farmer, and two others used another boat which drifted downstream and capsized when it hit the ferry chain.

-An act of parliament was obtained in 1862 for the construction of a bridge.
+An act of Parliament, the Wilford Bridge Act 1862 (25 & 26 Vict. c. cxvi), was obtained for the construction of a bridge.
 The ferry service ended on 18 September 1864, when a temporary wooden footbridge was opened.

 Wilford Toll Bridge

 The toll bridge opened on 16 June 1870.
 It was built by Sir Robert Juckes Clifton, 9th Baronet, for the traffic for Clifton Colliery.
 The bridge was a cast-iron structure by Andrew Handyside of Derby.

-The toll house was designed by the architect E.W.
-Hughes.
+The toll house was designed by the architect E. W. Hughes.
 It is built of red brick, ashlar dressing and steep hipped slate/lead roofs, and as of 2019 is used as a sandwich shop.

 The bridge was owned by the Clifton family until Nottingham City Council took over responsibility for it in 1969.
 The piers have the Clifton arms on the inward facing walls.

 After a structural assessment revealed that the bridge was in a poor condition, it was closed to traffic in 1974.
 The centre span was demolished and replaced by a narrower footbridge, of steel girders with an in-situ reinforced concrete deck slab, in 1980.
 The bridge was then used as a footpath and cycleway, with a gas main and cable services under the deck.

-During 2014 & 2015 the bridge was enlarged as part of the works to construct Phase 2 of the Nottingham Express Transit system.
+During 2014 and 2015 the bridge was enlarged as part of the works to construct phase 2 of the Nottingham Express Transit system.
 This involved widening the central portion from 5.65 m to 12.2 m and strengthening to allow a two-way tram system along with replacement pedestrian and cycle paths.

 Table of tolls

 On the toll house is a sign which reads:

 Table of tolls to be taken under the Wilford Bridge Act 1862.
-For every horse or other beast drawing any Coach or Stage Coach, Omnibus, Van, Caravan, Sociable, Berlin, Landau, Chaial, A-Vis, Barouche, Phaeton, Chaise Marine, Caleche, Carricle, Chair, Gig, Dog cart, Irish Car, whisky, Hearse, Litter, Chais or any little carriage 6D.
+For every horse or other beast drawing any Coach or Stage Coach, Omnibus, Van, Caravan, Sociable, Berlin, Landau, Chaial, A-Vis, Barouche, Phaeton, Chaise Marine, Caleche, Carricle, Chair, Gig, Dog cart, Irish Car, whisky, Hearse, Litter, Chais or any little carriage 6d.
 For every horse or other beast drawing any wagon, wain, cart or other carriage.
-4D.
-For every horse or mule, laden or unladen not drawing 1½ D. For every Ox, Cow, Bull or Neat cattle 1 penny; or for a score 6D.
+4d.
+For every horse or mule, laden or unladen not drawing 1½d.
+For every Ox, Cow, Bull or Neat cattle 1d; or for a score 6d.